TheGingeros/Pizza_Tool/README.md

 4. Enjoy!

 **Current Feature:**
-  Object Tool:
+  1. Object Tool:
-    -Copy Object's location feature -> Lets you copy object's location and pass it to another object.
+    Copy Object's location feature -> Lets you copy object's location and pass it to another object.
-  Material Tool:
+  2. Material Tool:
-    -Select by material tool -> Lets you select objects by selected material -Assign material tool -> Lets you assign selected material to all selected objects
+    Select by material tool -> Lets you select objects by selected material Assign material tool -> Lets you assign selected material to all selected objects

 Any bugs or ideas forward to the creator on discord -> @gingeros